-The City of Brass by S. A. Chakraborty (a review) (Explore in The World of Adult Fantasy)
+The City of Brass by S. A. Chakraborty (a review) (Exploring The World of Adult Fantasy)

 *Before we start the blog I wanted to announce that I now offer proofreading services for blog posts, high school and college papers, resumes and cover letters, and short stories and poetry.
 Prices start as low as $2.
 Email me at firstname.lastname@example.org for more info and a quote today!